jeenyuhs/vesseract/README.md

 Tesseract OCR is a optical character recognition software made by Google, it can "read" text from an image.

-First install Tesseract and check if it is registered in your path.
+You need to install Tesseract 4 and register it in your path.

 Install the package from VPM:
 ```